-Insolvency Professional Agencies are designated to regulate Insolvency Professionals.
+Insolvency Professional agencies are designated to regulate Insolvency Professionals.
 These agencies enrol Insolvency Professionals, provide pre-registration educational course to its enrolled members and enforce a code of conduct for their functioning.
 They also issue 'authorisation for assignment' to the IPs enrolled with them.
 In exercise of powers conferred by the Insolvency and Bankruptcy Code, 2016, the Insolvency and Bankruptcy Board of India (IBBI) has framed the following regulations to regulate the working of Insolvency Professional Agencies (IPAs):

-- The Insolvency and Bankruptcy Board of India (Model Bye-Laws and Governing Board of Insolvency Professional Agencies) Regulations, 2016, and - The Insolvency and Bankruptcy Board of India (Insolvency Professional Agencies) Regulations, 2016.
+- The Insolvency and Bankruptcy Board of India (Model Bye-Laws and Governing Board of Insolvency Professional Agencies) Regulations, 2016 and - The Insolvency and Bankruptcy Board of India (Insolvency Professional Agencies) Regulations, 2016.

-Following are the Insolvency Professional Agencies (IPAs) registered under the Code:
+Following are the Insolvency Professional Agencies (IPAs) designated under the Code:

-- The Indian Institute of Insolvency Professionals of ICAI, - ICSI Institute of Insolvency Professionals; and - Insolvency Professional Agency of Institute of Cost Accountants of India.

-Section 199 of the Code provides that save as otherwise provided in this Code, no person shall carry on its business as insolvency professional agencies under this Code and enrol insolvency professionals as its members except under and in accordance with a certificate of registration issued in this behalf by the Board.
+- The Indian Institute of Insolvency Professionals of ICAI - ICSI Institute of Insolvency Professionals and - Insolvency Professional Agency of Institute of Cost Accountants of India provided in this Code, no person shall carry on its business as insolvency professional agencies under this Code and enroll insolvency professionals as its members except under and in accordance with a certificate of registration issued in this behalf by the Board.